 Here she is with Lucky, who came home with her and borrowed one of her pink robes.
 Goldie Hawn and Kurt Russell have been together since making this movie.

-A reader named Gary sent me more information about the Swing Shift bungalows, which he says were demolished years ago.
-He writes:
+A reader named Gary tells me the bungalows were demolished years ago: